 No older than 3 years old, in any fast moving subject matter, such as Computing, Medicine, Law, or sciences.

-We source books ethically and sustainably working with leading UK book retailers and resellers, receiving book donations of excess book stock from book sellers.
+We source books ethically and sustainably through working with leading UK book retailers and resellers, who donate educational books and children’s books for us to distribute to schools.

-We process over 1.8million books a year of which only 1 million will pass our high quality grading system and sort them, and recycle around 800,000 books a year through paper pulp processing.
+We process over 1.8million books a year of which only 1 million will pass our high quality grading system.
 We ensure that we encourage responsible supply of books which schools are hugely grateful for.
 Our grading system makes sure they are a)relevant to their intended educational destination b) not missing any pages, or defaced in any way c) are not aged beyond their useful life.
 Each book is individually inspected for quality by staff and volunteers.
-We do not donate poorer quality books and headteachers have shared with us the overall negative impact such programmes operated by other book charities has had.

 Books are to education, what the brain is to humans.

 Books are key to a quality education.
 Ihezie Foundation often gets asked if books will be replaced by digital learning in the future.
 Half of secondary schools in sub-Saharan Africa do not have power, Only 4% of schools in Sierra Leone have power, and no schools in Sierra Leone currently have internet access, and just 34% of schools overall have access to power across the whole of Sub-Saharan Africa.
 In Liberia, 0% of schools have access to computers, whilst across Sub-Saharan Africa just 23% of schools overall in Sub-Saharan Africa have access to computers.
-There is a huge need for educational infrastructure before digital learning projects can be successful (requiring power, internet and computers!), what's more, with poorly trained teachers from across the countries we work, there is little evidence that equipping teachers with Ipads or computers leads to a higher quality education without accompanying teacher training programmes.
+There is a huge need for educational infrastructure before digital learning projects can be successful (requiring power, internet and computers!).

 Books are instantly available without layers of other infrastructure which would cost billions to put in place even for just one country sitting at the bottom of the Human Development Index.
 Books are key to knowledge transfer and acquisition, and without them children will only grow as intelligent as their teachers..